Pererva/python_scripts/README.md

 # python_scripts
-Just various scripts fr personal purposes on python 3
+Just various scripts for personal purposes on python 3